ysglh/DeepVideoAnalytics/tutorial/readme.md

 # Deep Video Analytics tutorial

-To run this tutorial start a jupyter notebook and run the tutorial notebook.
+To run tutorials start a jupyter notebook and run the tutorial notebook.